Investing in technology – a battle of good and evil

 Balancing the benefits against the downsides of investing in technology

-Can it be acceptable to invest in companies that engage in or facilitate the dissemination of ‘fake news’, or that surreptitiously collect and exploit data from their users?
+Can it be acceptable to invest in companies that invade our privacy, surreptitiously collecting and exploiting data from their users or engage in or facilitate the dissemination of ‘fake news’?
 Is it acceptable to invest in companies that make high-end semi-conductors used in gaming computers, which also happen to be key in enabling facial recognition, when that is used for racial or cultural repression?
 Does the nature of technology itself, with its propensity for creating giant quasi-monopolies lend itself to sustainable investing?

 Over the next 50 years, our western way of life, based on democracy and respect for individual human rights is going to be challenged by a different world view.
+Even more so now we have witnessed technology successfully stem the spread of a global pandemic.
 As China begins to flex its economic muscles, it would only be natural for a Chinese view to take greater precedence over the western tradition.

 How these questions affect our decisions about investing in technology

 Technology remains to be a key driver of economic growth, global development and equity market valuations; it has made good returns for many investors and continues to present opportunities in terms of capital appreciation.
-Although we recently reduced our tech exposure in discretionary portfolios, partly on valuation grounds, it therefore means we are likely to add back to it at some point.
+More so now in our post-COVID-19 ‘new normal’, of working remotely, doing even more online and living in a potentially more healthcare conscious society.

 What technology to invest in - the acceptable face of tech investing